eurekaclinical/eureka-python-client/README.md

 Clients for accessing Eureka!'s web services APIs

 ## Requirements
-* Requires Python 2.7.10 or higher.
+* Requires Python 2.7.10 or higher and the requests module (can be installed using pip)

 ## Example
 If you run eureka on your local machine using `mvn tomcat7:run`, you can access the REST APIs from python as follows: